LarsHLunde/RuTorrent-Installer-Buster/README.md

 # RuTorrent-Installer-Buster v1.3.1 (Beta)

 ## Description
 This is a RuTorrent installer for debian buster linux systems.
 My original goal for the project was to make a RuTorrent installer for the Raspberry Pi 3 running Raspbian-jessie-lite, this fork is for debian and raspbian buster.

 Due to a bug with the buster repo version of libcurl4, where if you add more than 2000-3000 torrents to rtorrent, rtorrent will segfault and die.

 This version adds the testing repo to debian as the non-default, and gets the libcurl4 version from there isntead of from buster.

 ## Systems
 ### Working and tested
 * Debian Buster x64
+* Armbian Buster (not stress tested)

 ## Dependecies
 This script installer is made in Lua,